Parameterized Post-Newtonian Analysis of Quadratic Gravity and Solar System Constraints: Constraints from Observations

-\section{Constraints from the Solar System}
+\subsection{Constraints from the Solar System}

 In the preceding sections, we have derived expressions for the PPN parameters $\gamma(r)$ and $\beta(r)$ for a static point-like source.
 In this section, we discuss the constraints from the experiments in the solar system.
+Experimental tests of quadratic gravity within the Solar System have already been preliminarily explored in Ref.~\cite{Giacchini:2016nta}.
+However, the analysis was restricted to effects at the 1PN order.
 The PPN parameters have been measured by various high-precision experiments in the solar system~\cite{Will:2005va}.
 In this work, we restrict ourselves to those measurements which provide the strictest bounds on the parameters $\gamma$ and $\beta$ with a characteristic interaction distance $r_0$.
 Also, we choose the experiment with $r_0$ as small as possible.
 In particular, we will use the bounds obtained from the following experiments: \begin{description} \item[Experiment~1] The most precise value for $\gamma$ has been obtained from the time delay of radar signals sent between Earth and the Cassini spacecraft on its way to Saturn~\cite{Bertotti:2003rm}.
 The experiment suggests that $\gamma-1=(2.1\pm2.3)\times 10^{-5}.$ The radio signals were passing by the Sun at a distance of 1.6~solar radii or $r_0\approx 7.44\times 10^{-3}~\mathrm{AU}$.

 \item[Experiment~2] The most well-known test of the parameter $\beta$ is the perihelion precession of Mercury~\cite{Will:2005va}, and the bound is $|2\gamma-\beta-1|<3\times10^{-3}$.
 The distance is chosen as the semi-major axis of Mercury, which is $r_0\approx0.387~\mathrm{AU}$.